-This document provides the PCEP extensions for the support of Routing and Wavelength Assignment (RWA) in Wavelength Switched Optical Networks (WSON) based on the requirements specified in [RFC7449].
+This document provides the PCEP extensions for the support of Routing and Wavelength Assignment (RWA) in Wavelength Switched Optical Networks (WSON) based on the requirements specified in [RFC6163] and [RFC7449].

 WSON refers to WDM based optical networks in which switching is performed selectively based on the wavelength of an optical signal.
-In this document, it is assumed that wavelength converters require electrical signal regeneration.
-Consequently, WSONs can be transparent (A transparent optical network is made up of optical devices that can switch but not convert from one wavelength to another, all within the optical domain) or translucent (3R regenerators are sparsely placed in the network).
+WSONs can be transparent or translucent.
+A transparent optical network is made up of optical devices that can switch but not convert from one wavelength to another, all within the optical domain.
+On the other hand, translucent networks include 3R regenerators that are sparsely placed.
+In this document, only wavelength converters that require electrical signal regeneration are considered.

-A LSC Label Switched Path (LSP) may span one or several transparent segments, which are delimited by 3R regenerators (typically with electronic regenerator and optional wavelength conversion).
+A Lambda Switch Capable (LSC) Label Switched Path (LSP) may span one or several transparent segments, which are delimited by 3R regenerators (typically with electronic regenerator and optional wavelength conversion).
 Each transparent segment or path in WSON is referred to as an optical path.
 An optical path may span multiple fiber links and the path should be assigned the same wavelength for each link.
 In such case, the optical path is said to satisfy the wavelength-continuity constraint.
 Figure 1 illustrates the relationship between a LSC LSP and transparent segments (optical paths).